LewisIsWorking/PathWarsWiki/Writerside/topics/White-tower-tomes.md

 Aeon Display.

 A three-pronged magical candlestick holder that can hold up to 3 aeon stones.

 Any aeon stone placed on the Aeon Display grants its effects to all allies within 30 feet.

-Additionally, when 3 aeon stones are placed upon the Aeon DIsplay the stones shine their light of their colours in a large AOE around the wielder.
+Additionally, when 3 aeon stones are placed upon the Aeon Display, the stones shine their light of their colours in a large AOE around the wielder.

 Current Generator.